mainmatter/playbook/project-flow/full-service/README.md

 # Full Service Project Flow

-In Full Service projects, we guide clients through an entire project, solving their business problems with bespoke digital products.
-This encompasses several
+In full service projects, we solve our clients' business problems with bespoke software.
+We guide them through the entire process which we break down into 4
 stages:

 - identifying and understanding the nature of the problem as well as its